|Author:’Abdullaah Ibn Saalih Al-Fawzaan

-Abu Hurairah reported that the Messenger of Allaah (saws) said: "Ramadaan has come to you - a blessed month.
+Abu Hurairah reported that the Messenger of Allaah (Peace be upon him) said: “Ramadaan has come to you – a blessed month.
 Allaah has made it obligatory on you to fast in it.
 During this month, the gates of heaven are open, the gates of the Hellfire are closed and the evil devils are chained.
 To Allaah belongs a night in it, which is better than a thousand months.
-Whosoever is prevented from its good, then he has been deprived."
+Whosoever is prevented from its good, then he has been deprived.”

 The hadeeth is a glad tiding to the righteous servants of Allaah, of the coming of the blessed month of Ramadaan.
-The Prophet (saws) informed his Companions of its coming and it was not just a simple relaying of news.
+The Prophet (Peace be upon him) informed his Companions of its coming and it was not just a simple relaying of news.
 Rather, his intent was to give them the glad tidings of a magnificent time of the year, so that the righteous people who are quick to do deeds can give it its due estimate.
-This is because the Prophet (saws) explained in it (the hadeeth) what Allaah has prepared for His servants from the ways towards gaining forgiveness and His contentment - and they are many.
+This is because the Prophet (Sallallaahu ‘alaihi wa Sallam) explained in it (the hadeeth) what Allaah has prepared for His servants from the ways towards gaining forgiveness and His contentment – and they are many.
 So whoever has forgiveness escape him during the month of Ramadaan, then he has been deprived with the utmost deprivation.

 From the great favors and bounties that Allaah has bestowed upon His servants is that He has prepared for them meritous occasions so that they may be of profit to those who obey Him and a race for those who rush to compete (for good deeds).
 These meritous occasions are times for fulfilling hopes by exerting in obedience and uplifting flaws and deficiencies through self-rectification and repentance.
 There is not a single occasion from these virtuous times, except that Allaah has assigned in it works of obedience, by which one may draw close to Him.
 And Allaah possesses the most beautiful things as gifts, which He bestows upon whomsoever He wills by His Grace and Mercy.